- FROM BIOETHICS BRIEFINGS

 For me, those are rhetorical questions.
 But for everyone, questions of this kind are the place to begin any serious discussion about the control of costs and technology—and that discussion merits attention every bit as much as that of the uninsured.
 It will be harder but even more necessary.

-Daniel Callahan, PhD, is cofounder and president emeritus of The Hastings Center.
+Daniel Callahan, PhD, (1930 – 2019) was cofounder and president emeritus of The Hastings Center.

 Daniel Callahan, “Health Care Costs and Medical Technology,” in From Birth to Death and Bench to Clinic: The Hastings Center Bioethics Briefing Book for Journalists, Policymakers, and Campaigns, ed.
 Mary Crowley (Garrison, NY: The Hastings Center, 2008), 79-82.